GK884/GKtravels/README.md

   11.git commit -am "first-commit"
   12. 'git push heroku master'

-you will get the link on the terminal of your deployed app
+you will get the link on the terminal of your deployed app.

+Always welcomes you all to make changes.